-Jeffrey Spalding, executive director of the Museum of Contemporary Art Calgary, curates the third installment in Glenbow’s Made in Calgary series, a decade-by-decade overview of the city’s artistic community that reflects the contributions of individual artists in the context of the social and cultural factors that influenced their work.
+The Made in Calgary exhibition series explores the character of Calgary's artistic community from 1960-2010.
+Each exhibition reflects the contributions of individual artists in the context of the social and cultural factors that influenced their work.

 Schmancy- Glenbow's Signature Fundraising Event